Indexing and Slicing Arrays

 Slicing

-Slicing selects a range of values using : notation.
+Slicing allows you to select a range of elements using the : operator.

 Slicing a 1D Array